nyu-software-engineering/course-materials/slides/deployment.md

 ### Deployment

-- **Deployment** is making executing the delivered app and making it available to its end-users.
+- **Deployment** is placing an app into its target environment, executing it, and making it available to its end-users.

 --